Every Time You Conduct a Hypothesis Test, You’re Making a Choice

 A Word on Confidence Intervals

 Hypothesis tests and confidence intervals are closely related.
-A 95% confidence interval that does not contain the null value corresponds to a p-value below 0.In real terms, 05.
+A 95% confidence interval that does not contain the null value corresponds to a p-value below 0.Consider this: 05.
 Many statisticians argue that confidence intervals are more informative because they convey both the magnitude and the uncertainty of an estimate.
 Reporting both gives your audience a richer picture.

 Wrapping Up